 - Find a mentor: A mentor is someone with experience in your field who can offer you advice about achieving success in the career in Canada that you are most interested in.
 A mentor may be an older student, a professor or lecturer, a family friend, someone you meet at a conference or industry event, a manager or other staff member, or anyone who is willing to chat with you about how you can reach your career in Canada goals.
 Don’t be afraid to reach out to people who have a strong presence in your desired industry, even if you have never met in person.

-- Linkedin: When pursuing a career in Canada, it’s more than acceptable, even encouraged, to reach out via LinkedIn with a quick, polite message to ask some questions about working in a particular field., The person you are contacting maybe enthusiastic to share their experience with a keen graduate (that’s you!) looking for an opportunity.
+- Linkedin: When you start a career in Canada, it’s more than acceptable, even encouraged, to reach out via LinkedIn with a quick, polite message to ask some questions about working in a particular field., The person you are contacting maybe enthusiastic to share their experience with a keen graduate (that’s you!) looking for an opportunity.

 - Go to events: University and college life can be about much more than your classes.
 Canada’s universities and colleges are centres of research and development as much as teaching, and consequently they may often host conferences, events, workshops, and lectures by top professionals and academics from around the world.
 Students are often allowed to attend these events, and there are probably student discounts on ticket prices if the event is not free.
 Major research universities in Canada such as University of Toronto, McGill University, University of British Columbia and others have the influence and impact to host major visiting speakers and internationally-recognized conferences.
 Even if you are not a student at these universities, you may be able to attend anyway.
 Even better, try to volunteer at a larger event – you could stand a better chance of meeting the people that matter (and you’ll probably get a free lunch too, there is such a thing).